fschlag/javamelody-prometheus-exporter/README.md

 ## How it works

 This exporter uses the JavaMelody [lastValue external API](https://github.com/javamelody/javamelody/wiki/ExternalAPI#png-and-lastvalue) to pull data and transforms it to Prometheus gauges.
 Exporting is done via a simple Java servlet.
-No rocket since.
+No rocket science.

 ## How to use it
 The build is maven based so a `mvn package` will create the war file in the `target` folder.